Federal Acquisition Regulation: Personal services contracts

 "Inherently Governmental Functions" may not be performed by contractors other than a specific Personal Services Contract under the authority of P.L.
 86-36 or 5 USC 3109.
 Inherently Governmental Functions are defined by P.L.
 105-270 (FAIR Act of 1998) as a function so intimately related to the public interest as to require performance by Federal Government employees.
 These involve the exercise of discretion in applying Federal Government authority or making a value judgement in decisions for the Federal Government, such as monetary transactions and entitlements, determination of agency policy or program priorities, and hiring or direction of Federal employees.

-See also 10 USC 2331 Procurement of services: contracts for professional and technical services and AFARS 5137.104—Personal Services Contracts.

-See also agency regulations on specific prohibitions on use of service contractors for inherently governmental activities under OMB Circular A-76, for example, Army Regulation (AR) 735–5, para 2-11 sets out those property accountability tasks which can and cannot be performed by contractors.
-(Basically, contractors may not exercise any discretionary authority.)